Achronite/node-red-contrib-energenie-ener314rt/README.md

 For example the 'Adapter Plus' returns the following parameters in the *msg.payload*:
 ```
-timestamp: <numeric 'epoch based' timestamp, of when message was read from the radio adapter>
+timestamp: <numeric 'epoch based' timestamp, of when message was read>
 REAL_POWER: <power in Watts being consumed>
-REACTIVE_POWER: <Power in volt-ampere reactive (VAR).
-Reactive power exists when the current and voltage are not in phase.>
+REACTIVE_POWER: <Power in volt-ampere reactive (VAR)>
 VOLTAGE: <Power in Volts>
 FREQUENCY: <Radio Frequency in Hz>
 SWITCH_STATE: <Device State, 0 = off, 1 = on